 Allegedly, the Big Concept might also be defined in a different way:

-UK=def ɩx|y yx
+UK def ɩx|y yx

-This is so because the Big Concept is the "something" or the "being" (in Aristotle's terms), and therefore every object is captured by it.
+This is so because the Big Concept is the ‟something” or the ‟being” (in Aristotle’s terms), and therefore every object is captured by it.
 However, as we will see below, there are some other concepts that capture all the objects, and therefore that definition might be misleading.
-(It should be noted that xUK does not read "x is the Big Concept," but "x is something"; in the sentence "x is the Big Concept" x is not an object captured by the Big Concept but a concept identified with the Big Concept, and therefore that sentence should be formalized as: x=UK).
-In fact, the Big Concept UK fully overlaps the concept O, since being something and being an object are one and the same thing, and if we replace one with the other we won't lose anything.
+(It should be noted that xUK does not read ‟x is the Big Concept,” but ‟x is something‟; in the sentence ‟x is the Big Concept” x is not an object captured by the Big Concept but a concept identified with the Big Concept, and therefore that sentence should be formalized as: x=UK).
+In fact, the Big Concept UK fully overlaps the concept O, since being something and being an object are one and the same thing, and if we replace one with the other we won’t lose anything.
 We can therefore state the identity: